IN-SPIRE Grant Program

 • The name of the co-PIs should appear in the top right-hand corner of each page.

-• Text should be single spaced.
+• Text should be single space.

-The applicants must provide:
+The applicants must provide the following:

 • Title of IN-SPIRE Project;